exosite-archive/exoline/README.md

 Install the latest released version of Exoline from PyPI.

 ```
-    # pip install exoline
+    $ sudo pip install exoline
 ```

-(pip is a package manager for Python.
+pip is a package manager for Python.
 To get pip, try `sudo easy_install pip` in Mac OS X,  `sudo apt-get install python-setuptools;sudo easy_install pip` in Ubuntu.
-See below for Windows instructions.)
+See below for Windows instructions.

 Here's how to install from source: